affidavit of service affidavit of service

 Service Errors

 Failure to follow proper service procedures may lead to disputes.
 Courts specify methods for document delivery, such as personal delivery, substituted service, or certified mail.
-Reviewing procedural rules of the court handling the case ensures compliance.
+Reviewing the procedural rules of the court when handling the case ensures compliance.
 Engaging an experienced process server can avoid common pitfalls.

 Notarization Issues